HenestrosaDev/ios-interview-questions/README.md

 	- Built-in support for sharing recorded videos via social media, messaging apps, and more
 	<br />

-	Here is a basic example for starting a recording:
+	Here's a basic example for starting a recording:

 	```swift
 	import ReplayKit